-Position Statement: Influenza Vaccination of Healthcare Workers
+Position Statement: Influenza Vaccination Of Healthcare Workers

 The Immunisation Coalition calls for healthcare workers, allied health and ancillary staff members and their employers to recognise their duty and responsibility to protect themselves, their contacts and their patients from influenza.